 A 15-minute drive from the beach, Hampton Inn Bath has an indoor pool and complimentary breakfast.
 It’s located in downtown Bath, a traditional village with family-friendly attractions like the Maine Maritime Museum.
 If you’re here on a Saturday, the farmers’ market is a treat.

-With its Gilded Age mansions and dramatic cliff walk, Newport has a reputation as a summer playground for millionaires, but it’s also a fine family destination.
+With its Gilded Age mansions and dramatic cliff walk, Newport has a reputation as a summer vacation playground for millionaires, but it’s also a fine New England family weekend getaway destination.
 At Easton’s Beach, there’s a playground, showers, picnic tables, and seasonal surfboard and SUP rentals from Rhody Surf.
 For a refreshing thirst-quencher, a frozen drink from the Del’s Lemonade stand is the local’s choice.

 In Newport, The Wayfinder Hotel’s large swimming pool, guest rooms decorated in cool coastal colors, and relaxed vibe is a good fit for families.